Since 2017

 Step 6

-7. BLEND formed mixture with blender.
+7. I blitz the prepared mixture with a blender.

 Step 7